 Roadside assistance, including medical and other services, is available.
 English is usually spoken at the emergency numbers listed below.
 If you call and the operator does not speak English, dial 112.

 24-hour English language emergency assistance: 112

-As in most European countries, you must pay to use Hungary’s highways.
+Highways and urban roads are generally in good condition.
+As in most European countries, you must pay a toll to use Hungary’s highways.
 Payments must be made either at a gas station or online.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Hungary’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Hungary’s air carrier operations.
+AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Hungary’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Hungary’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.